Home >> Vaginal Yeast Infection (Vaginitis)

 5. Freeze the yogurt covered tampon before inserting

-6. Insert one Boric acid powder capsule into the vagina each morning and evening for 3-7 days
+6. Insert one Boric acid powder capsule into your vagina each morning and evening for 3-7 days

 7. Use a retention douche with bentonite clay, Pau D'Arco tea, plain yogurt, tea tree oil and goldenseal.
 Douche two times a day for seven to 10 days.

 9. Peel a fresh clove of garlic, dip in olive oil to coat and wrap in gauze or cheesecloth.
 Leave some extra on the end to make for easy extraction.
-Insert into the vagina and leave in for a few hours.
+Insert into your vagina and leave it in for a few hours.
 Repeat up to four times a day.

 10. Follow the steps to keep your vagina healthy.